yurenianastya/anagram_js/README.md

-Wrote anagram function using frequency counter patter
+This is an anagram function with frequency counter pattern